calacademy-research/assembly_etc/categories/telomeres/README.md

 (We are considering using a telomere.motif file similar to busco.lineage usage to override defaults;
 this is not currently implemented in any of the scripts.)

-Note: the split lines using grep and counting highlighted patterns technique was initally an exploration.
+Note: the use grep on fasta split lines and count highlighted patterns technique was initally an exploration.
-We thought at first it would be an example of "it is not how well the dog dances but that a dog dances at all," but we found the
+We thought at first it was "it is not how well the dog dances but that a dog dances at all," but it worked well.

 **OVERVIEW LINE FIELDS**